JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

 ## Version History

+* 1.0.3
+    * Added total folder path length validation to prevent processing errors.
+    * Added folder numbering to make the script easier to use.
+    * Added a note about exclamation marks in paths.
 * 1.0.2
     * Added folder path length detection to prevent errors.
     * Changed color codes for feedback.